strawberrysunset/SpaceXViewer/README.md

 [**Live Demo Link**](https://strawberrysunset.github.io/SpaceXViewer/index.html)

-This application was written in TypeScript, unit tested with Jest and was checked against the a11y accessibility checklist and the [WAVE web accessibility evaluation tool](https://wave.webaim.org/).
+This application was written in TypeScript, unit tested with Jest and I have tried to adhere to A11y best practices and checked the site with the[WAVE web accessibility evaluation tool](https://wave.webaim.org/).

 ## 3rd Party Packages Used:
 - **React Query** - Server state management.